tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 I already had created an Application Load Balancer under my account through Terraform, with a [Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) wired to my [ECS Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html).
 When you create an ALB, AWS assigns a domain name for you so that you can access the ALB publicly.
 HTTPS is enabled on this domain name, but it's highly likely that you want to hide this away by allowing access to your site through your own domain.
 When that's the case, the HTTPS certificate will stop working properly since the the ALB server could not prove that it is the domain that's being accessed through.

 Therefore, we need a way to wire up our own certificate issued to our own domain with the ALB resource.
 AWS makes this super easy when the certificate is issued through ACM.
 What you need to do is to attach a listener to your load balancer through [`aws_lb_listener`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lb_listener) Terraform resource to listen on port `443`.
 Then, you can also attach the SSL certificate we have on ACM.
-Here is how my configuration looks like:
+Here is how my configuration looked like for this:

 ```
 resource "aws_lb_listener" "tugberkugurlu_com_https_forward" {